freerange/site/soups/weeknotes/week-154.snip.markdown

 We also worked on a few prototype projects for [O2][], which contained valuable lessons both about how larger companies approach building software, and about how we define our relationship with a client.

-We also worked with [Voicenet][] to help them start exploring how API might be used to create better, more flexible and more resilient services for their customers.
+We worked with [Voicenet][] to help them start exploring how API might be used to create better, more flexible and more resilient services for their customers.

-We ended the year working with [GDS][] to help with the [Single Domain project][], and we are very excited to launch the beta early this year, and also to fold development of our project into the full time team.
+The year ended with us working with [GDS][] to help with the [Single Domain project][], and we are very excited to launch the beta early this year, and also to fold development of our project into the full time team.

 Its not all been client work though.
 We built [Timmy Printface](/timmy) to demonstrate the liberation of SMSes from phone handsets via the [#blue API][].
 We built [Linda][] to explore a simple telephony service that might help when your mobile phone runs out of power.